 It follows a £1.25m order in February to deliver 60 trailers to Saudi company the Rezayat Group.

 Its other customers include supermarket groups Tesco and Asda.

 SDC currently has almost 800 staff, about 570 of them in Northern Ireland.
 It also has a base in Mansfield in England.

 Hireco has now purchased more than 5,000 trailers from SDC and the company said that based on its order book, the deal puts it on course to post turnover of £150m in its 2015 financial year, up from £130m this year.

 Mark Cuskeran, the company's chief executive, said the company had been forced to scale back its workforce in 2008 when recession hit.
 But the company has added 170 new staff in the last 12 months.

 Mr Cuskeran said: "We hired five people last week and will hopefully hire another five next week.
 We plan to add 50 jobs this year if we can find enough good people.
-In a competitive industry we are winning new business all the time."'Competing and winning'
+In a competitive industry we are winning new business all the time."